Reference > WCAG1 Level A

 outside of a form usually indicates it is being used for presentation effects.
 Tags that create a visual presentation effect should not be used.
 You should use style sheets to control layout and presentation.
 See WCAG 1.0 Guideline 3.E822

-3.4: Use relative, rather than absolute units
+CP 3.4: Use relative, rather than absolute units

 Using relative units helps the page to be rendered correctly at different resolutions and people with sight difficulties often 'zoom in' to pages to read them.
 See WCAG 1.0 Guideline 3.